5r1kanth/GDPFall24-Group05/README.md

       **Enhanced Offline Experience**
       * **Offline Annotations and Syncing:** Allow students to make annotations, bookmarks, or notes while viewing downloaded videos offline, with automatic syncing once back online.
       * **Partial Downloading:** Enable partial downloads, allowing users to download specific sections of a video or course, rather than needing to download the entire file.

+      **Interactive Playlists**
+      * **Custom Playlists:** Allow users to create custom playlists of videos, either from a single course or across multiple courses, to structure their own learning path.

 10.  **Role-Based Access Control:**